portworx/aws-helm/README.md

 ```
 Ensure the correct etcd URL is set as a parameter to the `helm install` command.

 ## Support

-If you have an enterprise license, please contact us at support@portworx.com with your license key and logs.
+Please contact us at support@portworx.com with the generated log files.

 We are always available on Slack.
 Join us on [Slack](http://slack.portworx.com)